MicrosoftDocs/fabric-docs/docs/data-factory/format-binary.md

 :::image type="content" source="./media/format-binary/file-format-settings.png" alt-text="Screenshot showing selecting file format.":::

-- **Compression type**: The compression codec used to read/write binary files.
+- **Compression type**: The compression codec used to write binary files.
 You can choose from **None**, **bzip2**, **gzip**, **deflate**, **ZipDeflate**, **TarGzip** or **tar** type in the drop-down list.

 - **Compression level**: The compression ratio.
 You can choose from **Optimal** or **Fastest**.